 One of the major challenges facing corporations today is understanding how to handle data analysis effectively.
 Emory has special expertise in delivering instruction on this, having launched its Master of Science in Business Analytics program (MSBA) - in 2017.
 Kurish, himself a respected finance professor, views the deluge of data available to organizations as a growing challenge.
 Emory Executive Education brought content from the MSBA program into its open enrollment and custom programs in recent months.
 At Emory, the Executive Education team spends a great deal of time with custom clients working through the data and identifying what is relevant and what is not.
 Kurish asks “how do we stop ourselves from drowning in all the information out there?”
 I think we need to slow ourselves down and think more broadly about the questions we need to ask.
 In this day and age, with all the tools available, and all the data available, it is too easy to drive to solutions.
 I think organizations spend a lot of time driving to the wrong destinations.
 What we find with our custom clients is that they look to us to help them think about ways to sort out the relevant information.”

-“And this is where I think we do excellent work in talking with executives and assessing what they need… and they appreciate it, and say ‘wow, we knew there was something but we really didn’t have it defined very well’ and they are open to us pushing back on them and saying ‘here’s what we perceive you really need when we dig a little deeper.
+“This is where I think we do excellent work, in talking with executives and assessing what they need… and they appreciate it.
+They might say, ‘wow, we knew there was something but we really didn’t have it defined very well’ and they are open to us pushing back on them when we dig a little deeper and say ‘here’s what we perceive you really need.
 This allows us to build a better program with the client in mind.
-We very much stress the importance of doing joint work with a client.”
+We very much stress the importance of collaborating with our client.”